How to create UP habits 101 đđ˝âđ˝đđ˝âŹď¸đ?

 Welcome to another edition of Coach Edison,

-Insightful strategies for math (and life)❕
+Insightful strategies for math (and life)â

-With Coach Edison I focus on strategies useful in math and life❕
+With Coach Edison I focus on habit strategies that are useful in math and life, and yeah, theyâll push and pull you up (I call them up habits)!

 Today I talk about habits, as habits are the foundation of any learning.
-And learning about habits becomes very important when you consider that ‘How to create a habit’ isn’t taught in schools, and habits are a part of every person’s life.
+And learning about habits becomes very important when you consider that âHow to create a habitâ isnât taught in schools, and habits are a part of every personâs life.

-How well a student does in school or university, or how well they’ll do in a future job, will be influenced by the habits they have!
+How well a student does in school or university, or how well theyâll do in a future job, will be influenced by the habits they have!

-Habits it turns out … follow you everywhere.
+Habits it turns out ⌠follow you everywhere.

-How well a student does in school or university, or how well they’ll do in a future job, will be influenced by the habits they have!
+How well a student does in school or university, or how well theyâll do in a future job, will be influenced by the habits they have!

-Habits it turns out … follow you everywhere.
+Habits it turns out ⌠follow you everywhere.

-After writing 20 articles on Math by Edison for the last 8 months, I figure it’s time to write an article about ‘Creating Habits.’
+After writing 20 articles on Math by Edison for the last 8 months, I figure itâs time to write an article about âCreating Habits.â

 Creating Habits

 This Creating Habits 01 is an introduction and the first in a series on habits.
-In 01, I’ll get into:
+In 01, Iâll get into:

 1) Understanding how habits are created,